-	We arrived to the largest square of the city were we learned more about the people who founded the country.
+We arrived at the largest square in the city where we learned more about the people who founded the country.
 The monuments in the square commemorate the thousand anniversary of Hungary, the seven leaders who directed the first settlers and the lives of famous Hungarian personalities.

 After spending a good chunk of time in Heroes Square and after the mandatory photos, we rode around the shaded areas of City Park.
 That is when a beautiful castle came into view.